AdobeDocs/platform-learn.en/help/platform/privacy/using-privacy-javascript-library.md

 ---
-title: Privacy JavaScript library
+title: Using the Privacy JavaScript library
-description: Learn how to use the Privacy JavaScript library to gather customer identities in your application, prior to sending them to Privacy Service, including how to set up the extension in Data Collection (Launch).
+description: Learn how to use the Privacy JavaScript library to gather customer identities in your application before sending them to Privacy Service.
+For example, learn how to set up the tags extension in Data Collection (formerly, Launch).
 role: Data Engineer, Data Architect
 feature: Privacy
 kt: 7716